hihisuresh/Snowflake-Snowpipe-AWSS3-AWSSQS/README.md

 Configuring Secure Access to Cloud Storage

-See attached Document for screeshots of all the steps
+See attached Document
+<a href="https://github.com/hihisuresh/Snowflake-Snowpipe-AWSS3-AWSSQS/blob/master/SnowflakeSnowpipewithAWSS3.docx">SnowflakeSnowpipewithAWSS3.docx</a> for screeshots of all the steps

 Step 1: Configure Access Permissions for the S3 Bucket